TIGERs-Mannheim/AutoReferee/README.md

 The autoRef ships with the official ssl-game-controller.
 To activate it, change `gameController` to true in [config/moduli/moduli.xml](config/moduli/moduli.xml).
 The autoRef will internally launch the game-controller and connect to its websocket API to be able to send some basic commands through the **Ref** view.
 This view also contains a button to launch the full game-controller UI.

-## Recording Gameplay
-The autoRef can automatically start and stop recordings when a game starts/stops.
-To enable this feature, have a look in [run.sh](run.sh).
-The recording consumes a lot of memory.
-That's why by default, the heap size is set to 4GB.
-Make sure that your system has sufficient free memory.
-The recordings are stored in [data/record](data/record).
-They can grow to several Gigabyte, as they are stored uncompressed.
-Zipping the output files significantly reduces the size.

-You can access the replays by right-clicking a row in the GameLog view.
-This will jump directly to the time, the infringement occurred (30 seconds before).
-After a recording was closed, it can be accessed from the menu.